-UPDATE 1-MetLife board approves Brighthouse spinoff, sets effective date
+CORRECTED-UPDATE 1-MetLife board approves Brighthouse spinoff

 June 29 (Reuters) - MetLife Inc on Thursday came a step closer to spinning off its U.S. retail life insurance and annuity business after the company's board of directors approved the plan, it said on Thursday.

-The board set July 19 as the effective date for the spinoff of Brighthouse Financial Inc, with shares to be distributed on Aug.
+The board set July 19 as the record date for the spinoff of Brighthouse Financial Inc, with shares to be distributed on Aug.
 4, subject to approval by the U.S. Securities and Exchange Commission, the company said.
+A record date is the day by which interested parties must own shares in order to participate in a corporate event.

 MetLife common shareholders will receive one share of Brighthouse Financial common stock for every 11 shares of MetLife common stock they own as of the close of business on July 19, assuming SEC approval, MetLife said.